-A student may participate in graduation ceremonies and activities only when the student has satisfactorily completed all required coursework/credit.
+A student may participate in graduation ceremonies and activities only when the student has satisfactorily completed all required coursework/credit and all "additional" statutory requirements have been met (i.e., FAFSA requirements, CPR requirements, and Peace Officer Training).
 Students must be "course complete" three days prior to the last day of school as reflected on the school calendar or the graduation ceremony date, whichever comes first.